keaganbell/arduino-bare-metal-uart/README.md

 # Overview
 This repo contains example code for learning the avr family microcontroller feature set.
 This project primarily uses the ATmega328P (Arduino UNO) without the IDE or Ardiuno system libraries in order to focus on the foundations of bare-metal programming in C. It uses the [AVRtoolchain](https://tinusaur.com/guides/avr-gcc-toolchain/) to compile C code to .hex files and flashes it to the Arduino with avrdude.
 See the build instructions for how to choose which code example to compile and run on the board.

+The code folder for each example provides a README and some screenshots to give more information about each example.

+Schematics were drawn up using KiCad.

 ## Requirements
 - Windows (for now).
 - Need avr-gcc, avr-objcopy, and avrdude programs from the [AVR toolchain](https://tinusaur.com/guides/avr-gcc-toolchain/).